 31.0 x 40.4 cm ⏐ 12.2 x 15.9 in (300dpi)

 HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY

 Ammonite fossil.
-Rock containing ammonite (Mammites sp.) fossils.
+Fossilised remains of an Ancyloceras duvali ammonite from the Neocomian stage of the Cretaceous period (around 145-85 million years ago).
 Ammonites were marine invertebrates.
-They first appeared in the fossil record around 400 million years ago in the late Silurian and early Devonian periods and became extinct at the end of the Cretaceous period, 65 million years ago.
-Ammonites are index fossils, their presence allows the rock layer in which they are found to be dated to specific geological time periods.
-This specimen measures 20 centimetres in diameter and was found in France.
+They first appeared in the fossil record around 400 million years ago in the late Silurian and early Devonian periods and became extinct around 65 million years ago at the end of the Cretaceous period.
+Specimen from France.